Robertson

 Employment conditions in Robertson remain below the national average according to AreaSearch analysis

-Robertson has an educated workforce with strong representation in essential services sectors.
-Its unemployment rate is 3.8%, with estimated employment growth of 1.9% over the past year as of June 2025.
+Robertson has an educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 3.8%, showing a 1.9% employment growth over the past year.

-At this time, 2683 residents are employed, with an unemployment rate of 4.1%, 0.3% lower than Greater Brisbane's rate.
-Workforce participation is significantly lower at 53.9%.
-The leading employment industries among residents are health care & social assistance, retail trade, and accommodation & food.
-Robertson specializes in accommodation & food services, with an employment share 1.6 times the regional level, while construction has limited presence at 5.5% compared to the regional average of 9.0%.
+As of June 2025, 2,683 residents are employed while the unemployment rate is 0.3% below Greater Brisbane's rate of 4.1%.
+Workforce participation in Robertson is 53.9%, compared to Greater Brisbane's 64.5%.
+Leading employment industries include health care & social assistance, retail trade, and accommodation & food.
+The area specializes in accommodation & food with an employment share of 1.6 times the regional level, but construction has a limited presence at 5.5% compared to the regional 9.0%.

-Employment opportunities locally appear limited due to the predominantly residential nature of the area.
-Between June 2024 and June 2025, employment levels increased by 1.9%, with labour force also increasing by 1.9%.
-Unemployment remained essentially unchanged during this period.
-In comparison, Greater Brisbane recorded employment growth of 4.4% and unemployment fell by 0.4 percentage points.
-State-level data from Sep-25 shows Queensland's employment contracted by 0.23%, with an unemployment rate of 4.2%.
-Nationally, the unemployment rate is 4.5%, with national employment growth at 0.26%.
-Jobs and Skills Australia forecasts national employment to expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Robertson's employment mix suggests local growth of approximately 6.7%% over five years and 13.9% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+Employment opportunities locally may be limited as indicated by the count of Census working population vs resident population.
+Between June 2024 and June 2025, employment levels increased by 1.9% and labour force increased by 1.9%, with unemployment remaining essentially unchanged.
+In comparison, Greater Brisbane recorded employment growth of 4.4%, labour force growth of 4.0%, and a 0.4 percentage point decrease in unemployment.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment expansion by 6.6% over five years and 13.7% over ten years, with varying growth rates between industry sectors.
+Applying these projections to Robertson's employment mix suggests local growth of approximately 6.7% over five years and 13.9% over ten years.

 Frequently Asked Questions - Employment